-A parent who doesn’t have enough time to prep and cook everything every day.
+A parent doesn’t have enough time to prep and cook everything daily.

 A teenager who has to learn how to cook.
 Yes, I had a tough childhood.

-You deserve something with the right money/value balance that can last you a long time while providing great-tasting food on every occasion.
+You deserve something with the right money/value balance that can last a long time while providing great-tasting food every occasion.